 - Place the book back on the paper, centering it horizontally.
 Line the book up to flush the top and bottom with your creases.

-- Open the front cover of your book and fold the left edge of the paper in, covering the front of the book, cutting any excess.
+- Open the front cover of your book and fold the left edge of the paper in, covering the front of the book, and cutting any excess.

 - Close the book and keep the paper snug around the cover.